Neutrino production in the central dark-matter spikes of active galaxies: Neutrino flux

 Synchrotron losses are present, when charged particles move through a magnetic field.
 They can be calculated as follows \cite{Buch_2015}:

 where $B$ is the strength of the magnetic field.
-We take radiation density of CMB as a blackbody spectra with $T=2.753 K$.
+In our calculations, we adopt a fiducial magnetic field value of $B=0,1$ G. This choice is motivated by studies showing a wide range of field strengths in active galactic nuclei.
+For instance, \cite{Fang_2023} estimate values up to 0.5 G in compact jet regions, while \cite{inoue2024highenergyneutrinosgammarays} use lower values in more central areas such as the torus.
+Our focus is on the dark matter spike near the black hole, where we expect the field to lie between these two extremes.
+The adopted value thus represents a reasonable and physically motivated average.We take radiation density of CMB as a blackbody spectra with $T=2.753 \textup{K} $.
 To obtain the number density of electrons we need to solve the standard diffusion-loss differential equation

 where the electron source term can be written as: